 The secret to good process serving is courtesy and professionalism.
 The heavy handed approach is not required.
 Very occasionally you will be thanked for keeping the matter confidential or for being tactful when approaching a person’s residence.

-The people that you serve are infinitely varied and will frustrate and enthuse you in equal measures…you can might meet a TV celebrity one day and a down and out the next…
+The people that you serve are infinitely varied and will frustrate and enthuse you in equal measures…you can might meet a minor celebrity one day and a down and out the next.

-When you serve documents you need to be aware of the Data Protection Act and Human Rights – the information you hold in the papers is very much, “Personal Information”.
+When you serve documents you need to be aware of GDPR considerations and Human Rights – the information you hold in the papers is very much, “Personal Information”.
 Exercise caution when speaking to a party that has not been identified as being the person you are serving….everyone has the right to have respect for their private and family life, home and correspondence – just make sure you bear this in mind….

 When you choose a process server you need to check that they are capable of producing error free Statements of Service or Affidavits of Service.
 These documents prove to the Court that the document has been served in the prescribed manner.